jonathanhogg/flitter/docs/install.md

 crashes, but there are still some edge-cases where a code change can confuse the engine.

-`--autoreset` *SECONDS*
-: Throws away the internal system state after a period of it not changing.
-This was designed to be used as a demo mode, enabling users to interact with a running program via a controller and then have their fiddlings discarded after they walk away.
+`--resetonswitch`
+: Throws away the internal system state when switching between different pages.
+Normally state is saved and restored when switching pages.
+Throwing the last state away can be useful if running in a *kiosk* mode where each page should begin again fresh.

 `--simplifystate` *SECONDS*
-: Calls the [language simplifier](language.md#simplification) after a period of state idleness.
+: Sets the period after which the [language simplifier](language.md#simplification) will simplify on static state values.
 The default is 10 seconds.
+Set this to `0` to disable simplifying on state.

+`--nosimplify`
+: Completely disable the language simplifier.
+Generally there is no reason to do this, but running the simplifier is the slowest part of loading **Flitter** code and so it may be useful if very fast switching is required – particularly if a program has very large loops that are being unrolled and there is insufficient gain from doing the unrolling.

 `--lockstep`
 : Turns on *non-realtime mode*.
 In this mode, the engine will generate frames